 Know which platform you are using to interview and what technology the school and students have used before

 Turn off notifications

 Clear your background

-4. Make your lesson student-centered - don't just do chalk and talk lesson - engage students in learning.
-As students are entering the classroom - introduce yourself and ask their names too!
+Make your lesson student-centered - don't just do chalk and talk lesson - engage students in learning.
+As students enter the classroom - introduce yourself and ask their names too!
 Be welcoming and engaging!

-3. Interact with students as much as you can during your lesson.
+Interact with students as much as you can during your lesson.
 Try to anticipate student questions about your lesson topic.
-Take into consideration your lesson audience - what grade is the lesson designed for?
+Consider your lesson audience - what grade is the lesson designed for?

-2. Get to know your students that you are teaching in small ways to make connections during your live interview.
+Get to know the students you teach in small ways to make connections during your live interview.
 Ask questions of your students.
 Maybe your hook is related to the lesson topic as an anticipatory set.

-1. After your teaching demo don't forget to ask for feedback from the panel it shows a growth mindset.
+After your teaching demo, don't forget to ask for feedback from the panel.
+It shows a growth mindset.